 A technical overview.
-We initially work in the synchronous communication model and extend the synchronous combinatorial framework of [4] to accommodate multiply-honest slots.
-Many of the important constructs and proofs from their development break down, however: In particular, the critical notions of "relative margin" and "balanced forks" do not retain their direct significance in the multi-leader setting.
+We initially work in the synchronous communication model and extend the synchronous combinatorial framework of [4] to accommodate multiply honest slots.
+Many of the important constructs and proofs from their development break down, however: In particular, some critical combinatorial notions in their framework do not retain their direct significance in the multi-leader setting.
 Thus we need new tools with the right expressive properties.